EzDzzIt/vsaarch64/README.md

 -Add save backup script for testing paths <br />

+-Add additional palette options into menu directly.
+Not a necessity but would be a fun addition. <br />

 -Fix (or wait for a fix for) Splash Screen Rendering in gmloader-next <br />

 ## *Built With*